 I mistakenly read the recipe as calling for a full cup of sugar, instead of the half-cup that was correct.
 I didn’t realize my mistake until I was pressing the crust into the bottom of the baking dish.

 I thought I’d try baking it anyway, but I knew as soon as I pulled it out of the oven that it was a lost cause.
 What was supposed to be shortbread looked more like a thin layer of cake.
 I scrapped the whole mess, ran out to the store for more ingredients, and started over.
 This time, it worked!

 I still don’t think they taste anything like my mom’s, but that’s okay.
 Perhaps if I ask nicely this year, she’ll send me some like she did last year!

 You’ll notice there is salt on top of the bars.
 I finally opened the fleur de sel my cousin sent me a few weeks ago.

+I thought it would be perfect and cut some of the richness from bars.
+And it works beautifully!
 I cut the bars slightly smaller than I normally would–Like Karyn’s cake, a little bit goes a long way!

 - 1 C flour